june-choe/june-choe/README.md

 -----
 - 🔭 Currently working for Ukraine Global Taskforce as a frontend developer volunteer
-- 🚀 Have a passion for Education / Tech for social impact.
+- 🚀 Have a passion for Tech for social impact.
 - 👨‍💻 Fell in love with React + Typescipt and CSS magic
 - ⚡️ A huge fan of Lego.